Do you have mom burnout? Quiet time has the power to change us and make us better people if we take advantage of it! Learn my secrets!

 Each kid has a physical boundary.
 Everyone has their own space.
 It isn’t build-a-fort-in-your-room-with-your-sibling time.
 It is take-time-to-rest-your-body-and-mind-and-just-relax time.
 Little kids sleep in their beds, bigger kids can branch out to the couch to lay down and read.

 We also have rule-type boundaries.
 A sufficient number of books, but no toys.
-We generally don’t have toys in their bedrooms since toys are for toy rooms and beds are for bedrooms, which helps keep the play time to a minimum.
-Basically the guideline that I don’t reveal to my kids is: I know you are tired after playing all morning and will sleep great since you have a full belly, especially if you are bored enough…and I don’t think there’s anything wrong with that philosophy.
+We generally don’t have toys in their bedrooms since toys are for toy rooms and beds are for bedrooms.
+This helps keep the play time to a minimum.
+Basically, the guideline that I don’t reveal to my kids is: I know you are tired after playing all morning and will sleep great since you have a full belly, especially if you are bored enough … and I don’t think there’s anything wrong with that philosophy.

 So, does it sound a little too strict?
 Maybe.
 Let me tell you the benefits that I have found from this schedule: